 Seward Free Shuttle

 Between early May and mid-September, Seward City Tours operates the Seward Free Shuttle.
-It runs every day from 10:00 am – 7:00 pm, except on cruise ship days, when it starts at 8:00 am.Β
+It runs every day from 10:00 am – 7:00 pm, except on cruise ship days, when it starts at 8:00 am.

 The shuttle makes a 5-mile loop around town, stopping at 14 locations roughly every 30 minutes.
-The only shuttle stop with a set schedule is the Seward Military Resort, where the free shuttle stops at 10:00 am, 2:00 pm, and 5:00 pm.Β
+The only shuttle stop with a set schedule is the Seward Military Resort, where the free shuttle stops at 10:00 am, 2:00 pm, and 5:00 pm.

 Look for the blue Shuttle Stop signs around town and the white Seward City Tours buses with red and yellow letters spelling out FREE SHUTTLE on the sides.
-The company also offers city tours, so only the designated free shuttle vehicles run the shuttle route.Β

 Seward Hotel Shuttles